Beta-alumina solid electrolyte

-Beta-alumina solid electrolyte (BASE) is a fast ion conductor material used as a membrane in several types of molten salt electrochemical cell.
-Currently there is no known substitute available. β-Alumina exhibits an unusual layered crystal structure which enables very fast ion transport. β-Alumina is not an isomorphic form of aluminium oxide (Al2O3), but a sodium polyaluminate.
+Beta-alumina solid electrolyte (BASE) is a fast-ion conductor material used as a membrane in several types of molten salt electrochemical cell.
+Currently there is no known substitute available. β-Alumina exhibits an unusual layered crystal structure which enables very fast-ion transport. β-Alumina is not an isomorphic form of aluminium oxide (Al2O3), but a sodium polyaluminate.
 It is a hard polycrystalline ceramic, which, when prepared as an electrolyte, is complexed with a mobile ion, such as Na+, K+, Li+, Ag+, H+, Pb2+, Sr2+ or Ba2+ depending on the application. β-Alumina is a good conductor of its mobile ion yet allows no non-ionic (i.e., electronic) conductivity.
 The crystal structure of the β-alumina provides an essential rigid framework with channels along which the ionic species of the solid can migrate.
 Ion transport involves hopping from site to site along these channels.
-Since the 1970's this technology has been thoroughly developed, resulting in interesting applications.
+Since the 1970s this technology has been thoroughly developed, resulting in interesting applications.
 Its special characteristics on ion and electrical conductivity make this material extremely interesting in the field of energy storage.